vyacheslav31/JobFinderBot/README.md

 ### Note
 An .env file must be present in the root directory of this project containing your Discord token and API credentials.

+# Support
+I maintain this repository for free, if you find it in your ❤️ to support me, you can do so here: paypal.me/vygor

 # License
 <i>MIT License